leebyron/til/entries/leap.md

 The [Canon Cat] was a computer designed by [Jef Raskin], who also dreamed up the Apple Macintosh.
-Steve Jobs meddled too much in the Mac and Raskin left Apple to create the Cat.
+Steve Jobs meddled too much in the Mac and Raskin left Apple to create the Cat[^swyft].
 It was a commercial flop, but had some awesome ideas mostly lost to time.

+[^swyft]:
+    Jef Raskin started the project by founding a company, Information Appliances, and called the computer SWYFT: "Superb With Your Favorite Typing".
+Canon acquired his company and their marketing team came up with the name "Cat."
+No idea if Apple intentionally took a pot-shot at Jef with Swift.

-Raskin was no fan of the computer mouse and thought keyboard driven UIs could be much more powerful, and the Cat has a couple tricks which show that he was truly onto something, most notably: LEAP.
+Raskin was no fan of the computer mouse and thought keyboard driven UIs could be much more powerful, and the Cat has a couple tricks which show that he was truly onto something, most notably: _Leap_.

 The Cat keyboard is really unique.
 This computer has no mouse and no arrow keys[^creep].
 Instead it has "Leap" keys under the space bar.
 To move around you hold down a Leap key with your thumb (in the direction you want to move) and start typing the thing you want to move to.
 The cursor moves in real-time with each key press.
-If you got it wrong you can hit "Undo" to go back, or to keep looking for the same thing, use front to "Leap Again".
+If you got it wrong you can hit "Undo" to go back, or to keep looking for the same thing, Use Front[^use front] to "Leap Again".
 There's a dedicated "Page" button so you can Leap through page by page to rapidly move through a large file (or press it on its own to create a new blank page).
+Pressing both Leap keys highlights the text between the cursor and the previously leapt location.
+Leaping with highlighted text moves that text along with the cursor.

 [^creep]:
     Arrow behavior is kinda still there.
-Tapping Leap on its own moves the cursor ahead by one (akin to an arrow key); they fittingly called this "Creep".
+Tapping Leap on its own moves the cursor ahead by one. they fittingly called this "Creep".
 Shift+Leap would scroll the page up and down.

+[^use front]: The "Use Front" key is essentially your "Command" key, but they printed the commands on the front of the key caps, hence "Use Front".

 ![Canon Cat keyboard](https://vintagecomputer.ca/wp-content/uploads/2016/04/Canon-Cat-keyboard.jpg)